neoforged/.github/primers/26.2/index.md

         - `submitGizmoPrimitives` - Submits the gizmo primitive to render.
         - `submitMovingBlock` now takes in the `int` outline color
     - `OutlineBufferSource` class is removed
+    - `Panorama#extractRenderState` no longer takes in a `boolean` of whether the panorama should spin
     - `RenderBuffers` is now `AutoCloseable`
         - `endFrame` - When everything that should be uploaded is done for the frame.
         - `crumblingBufferSource` is removed